gustafguner/dm2518-project-backend/README.md

 # PSST backend

 This is the backend for the [app](https://github.com/gustafguner/dm2518-project-app.git).
-This is part our project in the course DM2518 at KTH.
+This is part of our project in the course DM2518 at KTH.

 ## Install